gs-gs/ha-igl-trade_portal/DEV.md

     $ npm install && npm run build

-First, cd do the ``trade_portal/`` folder and create local.env file (may be empty):
+First, cd do the ``trade_portal/devops/localdocker`` folder and create local.env file (may be empty; for each country you want to start - au sg cn etc):

+    $ touch demo-au-local.env
-    $ touch local.env
+    $ touch demo-sg-local.env

-To start it without intergov connection (just the UI):
+To start it without intergov connection (just the UI, for doing markup):

     $ COMPOSE_PROJECT_NAME=trau docker-compose up

-With the intergov already started as docker-compose file:
+With the intergov node has already been started as docker-compose file (for each setup you update au to cn or sg):

     $ COMPOSE_PROJECT_NAME=trau docker-compose -f docker-compose.yml -f demo-au.yml up
+    $ COMPOSE_PROJECT_NAME=trsg docker-compose -f docker-compose.yml -f demo-sg.yml up

 Or you could still use the first variant, providing intergov endpoints as env variables in the local.env file.